Dividend or income investors, here are the fundamental facts on how to save tax.

 What are self-made dividends?

 Self-made dividends are simply a strategy to sell some of your investments each month.
-This can be automated with mutual funds or segregated funds, and is called a “SWP” (systematic withdrawal plan).
+This can be automated with mutual funds, and is called a “SWP” (systematic withdrawal plan).
 With other investments, just sell investments to give you the cash flow you need.

 You decide how much you want to sell every year.
 It is advisable, though, that you withdraw an amount that is sustainable long term.